Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 Minecraft is an ideal way to learn vocabulary you may otherwise not pick up.
-Play online in French servers to practice your conversations skills with French natives.
+Play online in French servers to practice your conversation skills with French natives.

 25. Mario Party

 If you grew up playing Super Mario Bros., you’ll love the challenge of turning one of your favorites into French.
-Mario Party and some others are available as French games.
+Mario Party and some others are available to play as French games.

 26. World of Warcraft

 To interact with French speakers, you will need to purchase the French version of World of Warcraft.
 However, it is certainly worthwhile, as the large amount of communication needed provides you with an excellent opportunity to practice.

 Fun French Board Games

 This complex game involves passing through dungeons to defeat the sorcerer Zangdar and recover the last of Gladeufeurha’s statuettes.
 To win timed battles and skill checks, you will need to push your French skills to the max.

 Many fun French games like this one are also available in English, so you’ll already be somewhat familiar with them!
 You can use a regular Scrabble board and create only French words, or purchase a French Scrabble set for a better mix of letters if you prefer.